SummaryRead the full fact sheet

-- If you choose to take drugs at a party, let someone know what you’re using.
+- if you choose to take drugs at a party, let someone know what you're using.
 If something goes wrong, you will have someone who can tell the ambulance about your drug use on the night.

 If you are hosting the party

 In particular, keep a list of important phone numbers ‒ 000 (ambulance, police, fire), your local police station, the nearest medical centre and taxi services ‒ in your mobile and near the home telephone.
-You can even register your party with your local police station.

 And make sure you know how to deal with basic emergencies (such as small fires, cuts and bleeding, or broken limbs) until help arrives.

 If you learn that an underage guest has been drinking, arrange safe transport home for them immediately.
-Let their parents or guardians know what has happened, so they can look for signs of a bad reaction to the alcohol.
+Let their parents know what has happened, so they can look for signs of a bad reaction to the alcohol.

-Look out for your friends while partying
+Look out for your friends

 If you notice a friend is not well at a party, you need to check whether they are drunk or suffering from alcohol poisoning or drug overdose.